Data Analysis with QGIS#

 Example: Statistics by categories

 In this example we have a road network which has been intersected with a flood extent.
-A new field (“Flood”) has been calculated containing information wether the road is flooded or not (Y=flooded, N=not flooded).
+A new field (“Flood”) has been calculated containing information whether the road is flooded or not (Y=flooded, N=not flooded).
 The length of each road has been calculated using the $length function in the field calculator as new column called “Length”.

 We want to calculate the total length of flooded and unflooded road respectively.